 The Family Helper is a close friend of the Bride or her family.
-She is not in the wedding and not a parent to the bride or groom.
-This person serves as organizer to help the photographer get those special photos.
-The bride and others gather names and communicate them to the helper.
-Not you.
-The Helper has an honored position working with this small list of family members and friends that may not, for whatever reason, be part of the formal “at the church” photos.
+She is not in the wedding and not a parent to the Bride or Groom.
+This person serves as an organizer to help the photographer get those special photos.
+The Bride and others gather names and communicate them to the Helper, not you.
+The Helper has an honored position working with this small list of family members and friends that may not, for whatever reason, be part of the formal ‘at the church’ photos.

 This person knows who Uncle Charlie is and who all the sorority buds are.
 Most of the folks I dealt with in this capacity enjoyed connecting with these folks and helping in a very unique way.

 Those cousins from Houston and all the little groups left excluded from the altar return time can be done as the reception slows for photography.
 That is, time when the couple are visiting and dancing.
 Eating has tapered so folks can smile for your camera.
-You need to connect with this helper early at the reception and keep them posted of your scheduling and timing for completing her requests.
-You may be doing the cake cutting or first dance and you touch base with them about when would be good to shoot those groupings.
+You need to connect with this Helper early at the reception and keep them posted of your plan for completing her requests.
+You may be doing the cake cutting or first dance and take time to touch base with them about when would be best to shoot those groupings.
 When things slow a bit you go to her about the list of folks.
-She knows the people and knows if the bride or groom needs to be part of it.
+She knows the people and knows if the Bride and/or Groom needs to be part of it.